integrated-ethics/web/content/labs/data-cleaning.markdown

     Any summaries or analyses of the data should be sure to protect the individuals involved.
     Additionally, researchers may be in a position to advocate on behalf of marginalized groups based on data like these.

+    This could be a place to start a conversation about things like IRB approval, informed consent, etc.

 4. Regarding missingness for **age**